gsanguinetti/android-challenge/README.md

 ## Getting started

-This repository contains an Android app that retrieve a list of some [Game of Thrones][GameOfThronesLink]' characters from an API.
-The app shows a list of the houses of the characters, the characters themselves and a detail description of each one.
+This repository contains an Android app that retrieve a list of some [Game of Thrones][GameOfThronesLink]' characterEntities from an API.
+The app shows a list of the houses of the characterEntities, the characterEntities themselves and a detail description of each one.

 This behaviour it's done in two different [Activities][ActivityLink], one for the two lists and other for details of the character:

 ![ScreenshotListCharacters][ScreenshotListCharacters]![ScreenshotListHouses][ScreenshotListHouses]![ScreenshotDetail][ScreenshotDetail]
 * ``HomeActivity`` contains two [Fragments][FragmentLink] in a [ViewPager][ViewPagerLink]
-  * `GoTListFragment` shows a list of some the this tv show's characters.
+  * `GoTListFragment` shows a list of some the this tv show's characterEntities.
-  * `GoTHousesListFragment` shows a list of the noble houses of the characters
+  * `GoTHousesListFragment` shows a list of the noble houses of the characterEntities

 * ``DetailActivity`` shows the name, photo and description of a character